product-science/docs/docs/android/gradle.md

 the `settings.gradle` file.
 Look in both files to see where it is defined.

-### Case 1: Your project defines module dependencies in an allProjects block in the root build.gradle file
+### Case 1: Your project defines module dependencies in an allprojects block in the root build.gradle file

 Add the repository url to the `allprojects` block in the root `build.gradle` file.

 === "Groovy"
     ```groovy title="build.gradle"
         allprojects {
             repositories {